FireScopeRobotics/turtlebot_swarm_services/README.md

 sudo apt-get install gstreamer1.0-plugins-base gstreamer1.0-plugins-good
 ```

-To get the best out of the sensor modify `/boot/firmware/usercfg.txt` to change the I2C baudrate to 400 kHz:
+To get the best out of the sensor modify `/boot/firmware/usercfg.txt`  (or `/boot/firmware/config.txt`) to change the I2C baudrate to 400 kHz:

 ```text
 dtparam=i2c1=on,i2c1_baudrate=400000